 What if caged birds don't sing but, instead, they cry?

 After twenty-four years she finally filed for divorce but that would not end the abuse.
 Her abuser then became her stalker.
-While he would spend his years in and out of prison she lived in constant fear of his next parole date.
-Every protection from abuse order issued was violated sending him back to prison time and time again.
+While he would spend his years in and out of prison she lived in constant fear of his next release date.
+Every protection from abuse order issued was violated sending him back to jail time and time again.
 There was nothing he wouldn't do to contact her and no matter how many times he'd return to jail he'd just do it again once out.
-When he was released from his stalking conviction holding him in jail for a much longer period, he became a fugitive within 24 hours of that release; this time stalking my mother's parents and siblings in efforts of finding my mother and sending her into protection until he was found.
+When he was released from his stalking conviction holding him in jail for a much longer period, he became a fugitive within 24 hours of that release.
+This time stalking my mother's parents and siblings in efforts of finding my mother and sending her into protection until he was found.
 Having stolen my grandfather's pickup and watching their property from an overlook on the mountain, he continued his harassment of her through her family when he couldn't get to her.

 * 1 in 3 women and 1 in 4 men have experienced physical abuse from an intimate partner

 * 1 in 10 women are raped by an intimate partner

 * 1 in 7 women and 1 in 25 men are stalked by intimate partners to the point of fearing harm

 * On any given day, more than 20,000 phone calls are made to domestic violence hotlines nationally